-HLA currently serves 569 students in Kindergarten through Sixth Grade.
+HLA currently serves 628 students in Kindergarten through Seventh Grade.
 HLA’s student population reflects the diversity of its surrounding community in Brooklyn, New York.
 Most of its students come from families with at least one foreign‐born parent, and a majority comes from homes in which languages other than English are spoken (Russian, Hebrew, Haitian Creole, Spanish, among others).
 In addition, more than half of its students are eligible for free or reduced lunch.

 HLA is a public school chartered by the New York State Board of Regents.
 As a charter school, HLA joins the ranks of more than 1,400 public schools in New York City that provide free and open educational opportunities to the city’s children and youth.
 Unlike a traditional public school, however, HLA is not governed by the local school district.
 Instead, the charter provides HLA with autonomy to create an innovative and rigorous curriculum and instructional program.
 In exchange for this autonomy, HLA has taken on greater levels of accountability than a traditional public school.
 It sets the bar high for its performance, and it intends to surpass the ambitious targets set in its charter.